 A shadow whip struck her face, tearing her hood.
 Lemurs drank her blood, lifting her with a greedy cut across her nose.

-“For a moment I thought you to be untouchable.”
-Consdius stopped for a moment to congratulate himself.
+“For a moment I believed you untouchable.”
+Considius stopped for a moment to congratulate himself.
 One of the lemurs still held what remained of the broken scissors, pointing them towards Lidia.

 “I take good care of my skin.
-Lower those shades and I can share some tips with you!”
-She shouted, landing own a low roof and cleaning the blood.
+Lower those Shades and I can share some tips with you!”
+She shouted, landing on a low roof and cleaning the blood.

 “As a fighting taunt that is pretty lacking.”
 A new exchange of blows followed suit, forcing Aeneid to jump between buildings to dodge.

-“What provocation?
-My offer was as sincere as they go.”
+“What?
+Taunt?
+My offer was sincere.”
 A loose tile made Lidia slip, forcing her to awkwardly tumble back to ground level.
 Considius got too close, fists raised.
-Dropping her dominant hand in a hook only to suddenly rise it straight towards Umbrae Tribunus’ chin.
-Such concentrated violence would ruin to day of anyone, even that of a Triumphant.
+Dropping her dominant hand in a hook, suddenly rising it straight towards Umbrae Tribunus’ chin.
+Such concentrated violence would ruin anyone’s day, even that of a Triumphant.

-“Wait one second, I recognize that manoeuvrer!”
+“Wait one second, I recognize that maneuver!”
 The stunned Considius recognized her despite her pale completion.
-“You are Lidia Bella.”
+“You are Lidia Bella!”